 “Research is creating new knowledge” - Neil Armstrong

-Thank-you for choosing Dr. Hettrich at Brigham and Women's Hospital (BWH) for your treatment.
-BWH is an internationally-known referral center for the most complex cases in nearly all areas of medicine and is one of the top research institutions in the world.
+Thank-you for choosing Dr. Hettrich for your treatment.
 The state-of-the art care we provide is a result of our commitment to advancing medical care through research into new and better treatments for our patients.
 We aim not only to treat your shoulder/elbow injuries and pain, but to also understand what factors contribute to patients having excellent outcomes so we can further improve patient care.
 This research will advance treatment methods for you and other patients in the future.

 Findings from our research are shared with the medical community through articles in the top research journals for orthopaedic surgery and through presentations at conferences across the country and around the world.
 They are also shared online for patients.

-Our research is made possible through grants, as well as the generosity of grateful patients who have invested in the future of shoulder and elbow care at BWH.
-If you would like to contribute to our research endeavors, please contact Nathan Cohen at (617)424-4382.
+Our research is made possible through grants, as well as the generosity of grateful patients who have invested in the future of shoulder and elbow care.
+If you would like to contribute to our research endeavors, pleaselet Dr. Hettrich or her staff know.

 Current Research Projects

 The MOON Shoulder group consists of 26 surgeons from 12 sites across the United States in both academics and private practice.
 The group focuses on high quality, prospective studies involving the shoulder.

 - ShoulderInstability– prospective, multicenter trial hoping to learn the predictors for both excellent and poor function after surgery for shoulder instability.
 Dr Hettrich is the principal investigator for this study with Dr. Wolf (Iowa).
 Approximately 2000 patients will be enrolled in in this study and will be followed for up to 20 years.
 We currently have enrolled over 1200 patients!